 Both the U.S. Department of Education and the U.S. Supreme Court have recognized that students must be afforded an equal opportunity to education, regardless of sex.

-When a student experiences sexual assault or sexual harassment, and a school fails to address it, that school is interfering with the victim’s right to an equal opportunity in education.
+When a student experiences sexual assault or sexual harassment, and a school fails to address it, that school is interfering with the victim’s right to equal opportunity in education.
 Both the Education Department and SCOTUS have recognized that a school’s failure to address sexual misconduct on campus amounts to discrimination on the basis of gender, which is prohibited by Title IX.

 How Common is Sexual Misconduct on Campus?